devgurung141/telco_project1/README.md

 Telco is a telecommunication company that is seeing 27%  of customer churn.
 The goal of the project is to analyze the data, find driving features of customer churn, predict cusotmer churn, and recommend actions to reduce customer churn.

 # Project Goals
-* Discover driver of customer churn at Telco
+* Discover drivers of customer churn at Telco
 * Use drivers to develop a model to predict customer churn
-* Offer recommendation to reduce customer churn
+* Offer recommendations to reduce customer churn

 # Initial Questions
 * Find percentage of churn